 8:00 a.m. - Noon

-All therapy is provided under a physician's order.
+All therapy is provided with a physician's order.
 To obtain more information or to make an appointment, call 931.270.3676.

 Athletic Training Services

 Athletic trainers are health care professionals who are educated and trained to prevent, assess and treat sports-related injuries.
 These professionals work in collaboration with physicians and other health care providers.
 Athletic training services at Marshall Medical Center are provided by certified athletic trainers to student athletes at the three high schools in Marshall County.